qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230330-review-notes.md

 ### Prereqs

-* Code of conduct: Separate one for contributors and attendees?
+* ~~Code of conduct~~: Separate one for contributors and attendees?
     * Call out things like "power dynamics", creating space for "being human"/forgiving of imperfection.
 See [Slack suggestion](https://nsidc.slack.com/archives/CRB96FG68/p1680214782923999)
-    * ‼️ Review code of conduct as a group in first slide deck
+    * ‼️ ~~review code of conduct as a group in first slide deck~~
 * 💡 Team members (myself, Trey, Alyse, maybe Twila) should post an introduction in the GH Discussions to "break the ice".
     * Test that non-members of our org can post to Discussions
 * 💡 Pre-populate the "Dataset Ideas" section of GH Discussions with multiple posts, each detailing one "fallback" dataset for groups that have trouble picking one.
 * Clean up/remove assessment page.
-* ‼️ Do we need each user to fill out the CryoCloud survey??
+* ~~‼️ Do we need each user to fill out the CryoCloud survey??~~
+    * Yes, each user should fill out survey, per Tasha

-### Day 1
+### Module review

 #### Overview

-* Remove "Day 1 overview" slides, but keep workshop overview slides.
-We can do the daily overviews from the "Materials" page to avoid keeping things in sync with slides.
+* ~~Remove "Day 1 overview" slides, but keep workshop overview slides.
+We can do the daily overviews from the "Materials" page to avoid keeping things in sync with slides.~~
 * Icebreaker: Pick a question from a list to introduce yourself.
 * Icebreaker: "Tell a _short_ story about your interest in Greenland"
 * Icebreaker: "Something unique about yourself"
-* If we use Slack, add slides to overview.
-What should go in Slack and what should go in Discussions?
+* ~~If we use Slack, add slides to overview.
+What should go in Slack and what should go in Discussions?~~

 #### Intro to JupyterHub